Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-Contacts/README.md

 	// and fill our local array
 	self.contactsArray = [[NSMutableArray alloc] init];

-	// fill contactsArray with the contacts already loaded by the ContactsManager for(Contact *contact in [ServicesManager sharedInstance].contactsManagerService.contacts){
+    // fill contactsArray with the contacts already loaded by the ContactsManager for(Contact *contact in _contactsManager.contacts){
-        // keep only contacts that are in the connected user's roster if(contact.isInRoster){
-            [self.contactsArray addObject:contact];
-        }
+            [self insertContact:contact];
         }

 	// listen to further update notifications
 	[[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(didAddContact:) name:kContactsManagerServiceDidAddContact object:nil];